Alexander Vladimirovich Bykov: Biography

 Alexander Bykov was born in Vologda, on 10 August 1962.
 In 1984, he graduated from the Vologda State Pedagogical Institute, Department of History.
 After graduation, he worked in a secondary school for a short time, then served in the Group of Soviet Forces in Germany.
 He completed his military service, and started his career as a public museums coordinator-consultant at the Vologda Museum of Local Lore, History and Economy.
 While occupying the position he went on a number of work trips throughout the Vologda Oblast which resulted in creating and reconstructing five museums in the districts of the region.

 In 1989, Alexander Bykov was invited by the Vologda regional administration to work as a leading specialist in historical-cultural heritage of the Department of Culture.
 His efforts prevented putting many memorials of historical-cultural heritage under the Russian Orthodox Church’s supervision without making sure that they were taken good care of and renovated.
 Besides, Bykov was opposed to transferring the icon of the 15th century “Zyrianskaya Troitsa” (icon of the Holy Trinity) to the Republic of Komi.
 The fact that the Russia Federation President’s representative in the Vologda Oblast insisted on the handover did not influence his viewpoint.
 Bykov was supported by other cultural figures of the Vologda region.
 As a result, with the united efforts the icon was left in the collection of the Vologda reserve museum.

 In 1992, Bykov left civil service, started in private business but continued his research.
 In 1994, Bykov defended his Ph.D. thesis, and in 1997 organized the Museum of Diplomatic Corps, the first Russian private museum of political history.

 From 2002 to 2009, Bykov published a historical-local lore magazine "Piatnitskiy Boulevard".
-At the same time he organized exhibitions on the history of Vologda and Vologda region, and exhibitions on Russian folk costumes history, old post cards, business cards, etc. Books, articles, and collected stories written or edited by Bykov, are well known in Russia among museum specialists and history-fanciers.
+At the same time he organized exhibitions on the history of Vologda and the Vologda region, and exhibitions on Russian folk costumes history, old post cards, business cards, etc. Books, articles, and collected stories written or edited by Bykov, are well known in Russia among museum specialists and history-fanciers.